cuthbertLab/music21/README.md

 Released under either the BSD (3-clause) or GNU LGPL license according to your choice.
 See LICENSE.

+Music21 runs on Python 2.7 or preferably Python 3.4+

 ## Mailing list ##

 See: https://groups.google.com/forum/#!forum/music21list